Jorge Bermúdez

-Jorge Hernán Bermúdez Morales (born 18 June 1971) is a retired Colombian football defender.
-He played 56 times for the Colombia national team between 1995 and 2001.
+Jorge Hernán Bermúdez Morales (born 18 June 1971) is a Colombian former professional footballer who played as a defender.
+He made 56 appearances for the Colombia national team between 1995 and 2001.

 Playing career

 Bermúdez played at the club level for several teams in Colombia including Deportes Quindío, América de Cali, Deportivo Quevedo, Deportivo Pereira and Independiente Santa Fe.
 He started his career with Deportes Quindio which was also the team he finished his career with 17 years later.

-Bermúdez also played for a number of clubs outside Colombia including Benfica (Portugal), Boca Juniors (Argentina), Olympiakos Pireus (Greece), Newell's Old Boys (Argentina) and Barcelona Guayaquil (Ecuador).
+Bermúdez also played for a number of clubs outside Colombia including Benfica (Portugal), Boca Juniors (Argentina), Olympiacos (Greece), Newell's Old Boys (Argentina) and Barcelona Guayaquil (Ecuador).